narchondas/narchondas.github.io/Knowledge Representation and Reasoning/read.md

 Weststeijn, T. (2011) 'From hieroglyphs to universal characters.
 Pictography in the early modern Netherlands', Netherlands Yearbook for History of Art / Nederlands Kunsthistorisch Jaarboek, 61(1), pp. 238–281.

+#### Response to my peers' posts

+I fully agree that knowledge representation (KR) is not a recent innovation but rather an ancient human practice rooted in the necessity to encode, preserve, and transmit knowledge.
+Long before computational KR, early civilizations developed sophisticated symbolic systems—from Paleolithic cave paintings (~40,000 BCE) to Egyptian hieroglyphics (~3300 BCE)—that served as durable, interpretable repositories of cultural, religious, and administrative knowledge (Weststeijn, 2011).
+These systems underscore humanity’s enduring drive to externalise thought, a pursuit later refined through alphabets, formal logic (i.e. Aristotle’s syllogisms, Leibniz’s characteristica universalis), and mathematical notation (Brachman & Levesque, 2004).
+Such historical precedents confirm that KR’s conceptual foundations predate computers by millennia and modern AI merely formalises these principles algorithmically.

+However, while KR can exist as a standalone framework for organising and retrieving data (structured databases or ontologies) its full potential is realised only when paired with reasoning.
+As Brachman and Levesque (2004) argue, KR structures (i.e. semantic networks, frames) provide the what (facts, rules, relationships), while reasoning enables the how (inference, problem-solving).
+For instance, a medical ontology might encode disease-symptom relationships, but without reasoning (i.e. deductive logic or probabilistic inference), it cannot diagnose new cases or resolve contradictions (Davis et al., 1993).
+This aligns with Sowa’s (2000) observation that reasoning transforms static KR into dynamic intelligence, generating actionable insights (Sowa, 2000).

+Reasoning may enhance KR by enabling inference and problem-solving, but KR alone still has value.
+Systems like databases and knowledge graphs show that structured KR works well for storing and finding information, even without advanced reasoning (Sowa, 2000).
+The real challenge for AI today is combining these modern tools with principles of clear representation to create systems that are both powerful and understandable.

+#### References

+Brachman, R. J., & Levesque, H. J. (2004).
+Knowledge Representation and Reasoning.
+Morgan Kaufmann.

+Davis, R., Shrobe, H., & Szolovits, P. (1993).
+What is a Knowledge Representation?
+AI Magazine, *14*(1), 17–33.

+Sowa, J. F. (2000).
+Knowledge Representation: Logical, Philosophical, and Computational Foundations.
+Brooks/Cole.

+Weststeijn, T. (2011).
+The Visible World: Dutch Visual Culture and the Rise of Early Modern Science.
+Amsterdam University Press.

+Your post provides a comprehensive overview of knowledge representation (KR) and its historical evolution.
+I particularly appreciate how you have highlighted both the ancient roots of KR and its modern computational applications.
+Examples of Sumerian cuneiform, Egyptian hieroglyphics, and Greek logical systems (Weststeijn, 2011) effectively demonstrate that the human impulse to systematically represent knowledge predates computing by millennia.
+This historical continuity is crucial for understanding KR's fundamental role in human cognition and information processing.

+Modern computing has amplified KR's importance through formalisation and scalability (Brachman & Levesque, 2004).
+The transition from ancient pictograms to contemporary semantic networks and ontologies represents an evolution in form rather than a completely new concept.
+This perspective aligns with Davis et al.'s (1992) view that KR serves as a bridge between human-understandable knowledge and computer-processable data.

+However, a clear distinction has to be made between KR and reasoning, as KR's standalone utility for information organisation is significant.
+Many practical applications, from database systems to digital archives, demonstrate that structured knowledge representation maintains value even without automated reasoning components.
+This echoes Nilsson's (1998) argument that KR serves multiple purposes beyond just enabling machine inference.

+One area that might warrant further exploration is how modern machine learning approaches interact with traditional KR methods.
+The emergence of neural networks presents new opportunities and challenges for knowledge representation that build on these historical foundations.

+#### References

+Brachman, R. J., & Levesque, H. J. (2004).
+Knowledge Representation and Reasoning.
+Morgan Kaufmann.

+Davis, R., Shrobe, H., & Szolovits, P. (1993).
+What is a Knowledge Representation?
+AI Magazine, 14(1), 17-33.

+Nilsson, N. J. (1998).
+Artificial Intelligence: A New Synthesis.
+Morgan Kaufmann.

+Russell, S., & Norvig, P. (2010).
+Artificial Intelligence: A Modern Approach (3rd ed.).
+Prentice Hall.

+Weststeijn, T. (2011).
+The Visible World: Dutch Visual Culture and the Rise of Early Modern Science.
+Amsterdam University Press.

 ![image](https://github.com/user-attachments/assets/668798c3-8875-48b4-8bfb-f729f82ed8ec)